mikhailprikhodko/mikhailprikhodko/README.md

 ## How I Add Value:

-🔍 **Comprehensive Testing:** My unique ability to unveil concealed defects allows me to meticulously traverse functional, integration, and user scenarios, ensuring a rock-solid product.
+🔍 **Thorough Testing:**  I'm really good at finding even the hidden problems in software.
+I can carefully check how different parts work together and how users would use it.

-🛠️ **Technical Mastery:** With a firm foundation in programming and architecture, my software testing expertise empowers effective collaboration with developers, enhancing defect identification and resolution.
+🛠️ **Technical Skills:**  I understand software testing really well because I know how programs are built.
+This helps me work well with developers to find and fix issues.

-🌐 **Collaboration Synergy:** Attention to detail and clear communication are central to my strengths.
-I am poised to seamlessly engage with team members across all levels, ensuring optimal outcomes.
+🌐 **Teamwork:**  I'm great at paying attention to small details and talking to others.
+I can work smoothly with all team members to make sure everything works out well.

-💡 **Commitment to Learning:** I am dedicated to constant self-improvement, eagerly adopting emerging tools and methodologies to elevate the QA process.
+💡 **Always Learning:**  I'm committed to getting better and I'm open to using new tools and ways of working to make sure our testing process keeps improving.

 ## My Skill Set: